If 30%* of us are sensitive, why do we feel so rare?

 5. Not aware

-I suspect my experience is common.
-Many clients have said things like: “Wow, this is me!
+For some, sensitivity is simply unnamed.
+When I first encountered the term nearly 20 years ago, I dismissed it.
+But when it came back into view years later, I paid attention and eventually trained as an HSP coach.
+Many clients have echoed this: “Wow, this is me!
 For years I thought something was wrong with me, but it turns out this is who I am.”

 7. The label is an issue

-For those in leadership or with career ambitions, the stakes can feel even higher.
-Sensitivity may be seen as politically risky or even career limiting in certain organisational cultures.
-For highly sensitive leaders, this can create a tension between what feels authentic and what feels safe to share.
-Keeping this part of ourselves hidden, though, often becomes an extra burden.
+For those in leadership or with career ambitions, naming sensitivity can feel politically risky or career limiting.
+Sensitive leaders may feel torn between what feels authentic and what feels safe to share.
+Keeping this part of ourselves hidden often becomes an extra burden.

 8. Doubt: Is HSP a real thing?